AlayaNetwork/alaya-truffle/docs/source/getting-started/using-truffle-develop-and-the-console.md

 * `test`
 * `version`

-If a Truffle command is not available, it is because it is not relevant for an existing project (for example, `init`) or wouldn't make sense (for example, `console`).
+If a platon truffle command is not available, it is because it is not relevant for an existing project (for example, `init`) or wouldn't make sense (for example, `console`).

 See full [command reference](../reference/truffle-commands.md) for more information.